adiljay05/LeetCode-Problems-Solutions/README.md

 # LeetCode-Solutions
- LeetCode solutions by Jawad Adil
+## LeetCode Problems solutions by Jawad Adil

+These Problems are not done in and order, rather I pick random problem and try to solve it.